TheHive project vs DFIR-IRIS

 • Integration capabilities with threat intelligence platforms and automation tools.

 Two prominent platforms in this space are DFIR-IRIS, an open-source digital forensics and incident response platform, and TheHive Project, a polished enterprise-ready solution.
-Both have features that a CNA like DIVD would require, though they differ in architecture, deployment, and operational characteristics.
+Both have features that a CNA would require, though they differ in architecture, deployment, and operational characteristics.

 Core features comparison